smellsblue/railsconfevents.com/README.md

 surrounding) RailsConf 2015.
 If it goes well, then it could be a site that sticks around for every RailsConf to list past and present RailsConf events.

+## Getting Started
+You'll need to have both Github and Twitter applications set up in order to get have the full functionality of the application available.
+Create a config/application.yml file to store your environment variables.

+### Github
+* Go to https://github.com/settings/applications/new, fill out the form.
+The callback URL should be something along the lines of http://localhost:3000/users/auth/github/callback, depending on how exactly you're running the server and what port it is on.
+* After submitting the form, record the provided Client ID and Client Secret.
+Put those values in the application.yml file with the keys RAILSCONFEVENTS_GITHUB_KEY and RAILSCONFEVENTS_GITHUB_SECRET, respectively.

 ## Ideas?

 Go ahead and open an issue on GitHub!
 If you want to dive in to the code, go